curbengh/curbengh.github.io/source/about/index.md

 - [**phishing-filter**](https://gitlab.com/curben/phishing-filter): A set of blocklists to restrict ~9,000 phishing websites.
 Based on [PhishTank](https://www.phishtank.com/) and [OpenPhish](https://openphish.com/).

+## Architecture

+mdleom.com is hosted on a [VPS](https://en.wikipedia.org/wiki/Virtual_private_server) with Cloudflare CDN.
+The OS is [NixOS](https://nixos.org/) and the web server is [Caddy](https://caddyserver.com/).
+The web server is a reverse proxy, specifically an active/standby load balancer to multiple backend for redundancy.
+The backend (where the static site is actually hosted) are Cloudflare Pages, Netlify and GitHub Pages, in order of priority.
+Blog content is deployed from a [GitLab repository](https://gitlab.com/curben/blog) which hosts the source.
+The repo also hosts [images and attachments](https://gitlab.com/curben/blog/-/tree/site); images are resized on-the-fly using [Statically](https://statically.io/).

+More details are available in the following series of posts:

+- {% post_link caddy-nixos-part-1 'Part 1: Install NixOS' %}
+- {% post_link caddy-nixos-part-2 'Part 2: Configure NixOS' %}
+- {% post_link caddy-nixos-part-3 'Part 3: Configure Caddy' %}
+- {% post_link tor-hidden-onion-nixos 'Part 4: Setup Tor hidden service' %}
+- {% post_link i2p-eepsite-nixos 'Part 5: Configure I2P' %}

 ## Publications

 - Leom, MD, Deegan, G, Martini, B & Boland, J 2021, 'Information disclosure in mobile device: examining the influence of information relevance and recipient', [_HICSS_](https://hicss.hawaii.edu/), pp. 4632-4640.
 [PDF](/files/publications/Information-disclosure-mobile-device.pdf)